joka42/linux-recent-files-cleaner/README.md

 # recent-files-cleaner for GNOME Desktop

 Script to clean your recent files used from files that are either hidden or are located in a hidden folder.
 If you keep it running, it will also prevent those files from being added in the first place.

-This keeps your history clean for your normal usage, without listing config files that you manipulated or, if you have an important "homework"-directory that stores content that should not be listed under recent files.
+This keeps your history clean for your normal usage, without listing config files that you manipulated or, a "homework"-directory containing content that shall not be listed under recent files.

 ## How to use